Nitrokey/nethsm/docs/clustering.md

 If this join is successful, the node will end up in a `Locked` state, and has to be unlocked with the unlock passphrase of the node that was used for registration.
-Afterwards the passphrase can be changed (unlock passphrases remain node-specific, not shared across nodes).
+Afterwards the unlock passphrase can be changed (unlock passphrases remain node-specific, not shared across nodes).

 **NOTE**: Even after the join has succeeded, if the cluster's database is large